AASU-AJYCP's proposed party to be named 'Asom Jatiyo Parishad' | Education

 The formation of the party till the booth-level will be completed by October 30, the committee's other convenor, former professor of Handique Girls' College, Basanta Deka, said.
 The party's constitution has almost been prepared and its state-level committee will be formed by the first week of November, he said.

-The logo and the flag of the Asom Jatiyo Parishad, however, will be decided later, Deka said..
+The logo and the flag of the Asom Jatiyo Parishad, however, will be decided later, Deka said.
+The AASU and the AJYCP had on September 12 appointed Bhattacharjya and Deka as the two convenors of the AAC to take all decisions in forming the party and preparing its road map.

+The new party will focus on clean governance and work for the development of various communities, Bhattacharya said.
+The outfit will welcome like-minded individuals and organisations from various communities that share similar interests and objectives, he said.

+Many people from various political parties, including the Asom Gana Parishad (AGP), which is part of the ruling coalition in the state, have expressed willingness to join the new party, Bhattacharjya said.
+However, caution will be exercised in letting in members by examining their motives to join the new political entity, he said.